med 610 clinical respiratory diseases & critcare med

 If you already have an ID badge and active computer access for the VA Medical Center, you may report to the team room on the 4th floor of the Seattle VAMC (Building 100 Room 4D-178) at 7:15AM.
 If no one is there, call the operator and ask them to page the pulmonary fellow or the pulmonary attending physician and they can help you locate the team.

-If there are any problems, please contact Karen Lathorp at the information provided above.
+If there are any problems, please contact Mercy Sobrevilla at the information provided above.
 Once you have completed your computer training and obtained your access codes and ID badge, you can meet the team.
 At this time of the morning, they will typically be rounding in the MICU on the 4th floor.
 If they are not there, then you can look for them in their team room (4D-178) or you can page the pulmonary fellow or attending on call for help finding their current location.

 Driving Directions